 In conclusion, Mr. Chairman, I would like to mention one other minor point-not minor-and that is that, in resolving trade disputes, I introduced legislation last August which would create an International Joint Economic Commission.
 And if an agreement goes forward, I intend to offer that as an amendment to the agreement.
-This Commission, patterned after the International Joint Commission, which deals with boundary disputes, would serve as an objective fact-finding body and give advisory opinions on issues the economic relationship between our two countries by helping to resolve issues in a fair and impartial way and could advise the Governments on these issues, such as natural resources and social policies on which a different bilateral approach might be necessary.
+This Commission, patterned after the International Joint Commission, which deals with boundary disputes, would serve as an objective fact-finding body and give advisory opinions on issues rerred to it by both Governments.
+This could enhance the quality of the economic relationship between our two countries by helping to resolve issues in a fair and impartial way and could advise the Governments on these issues, such as natural resources and social policies on which a different bilateral approach might be necessary.
 I thank you very much, Mr. Chairman, and I join you and Senator Baucus in expressing great concern about proceeding at this time.

 The CHAIRMAN.
 Senator Long.

-Senator LONG.
+Senator Long.
 Mr. Chairman, it has been my privilege in years gone by to manage some major trade legislation, including the Canadian Auto Parts Agreement, and also the Kennedy round of negotiations, as well as the Tokyo round under President Carter.
 It seems to me that we are entitled to see a lot more answers and a lot more details than we see here, before we turn this matter loose.